Fanar-Sadiq: A Multi-Agent Architecture for Grounded Islamic QA: Related Work

-While RAG has established itself as the de facto standard for knowledge-intensive NLP, mitigating hallucination via dense retrieval mechanisms \cite{borgeaud2022retro}, standard ``retrieve-then-generate'' pipelines often struggle with heterogeneous user intents that demand multi-step reasoning or precise computation rather than mere semantic similarity \cite{fanar2024, bragg2025astabenchrigorousbenchmarkingai}.
+\textbf{Multi-Agent Tools for QA Systems.} While RAG has established itself as the de-facto standard for knowledge-intensive NLP, mitigating hallucination via dense retrieval mechanisms \cite{borgeaud2022retro}, standard \textit{retrieve-then-generate} pipelines often struggle with heterogeneous user intents that demand multi-step reasoning or precise computation rather than mere semantic similarity \cite{fanar2024, bragg2025astabenchrigorousbenchmarkingai}.
 To address these structural limitations, the field has pivoted toward ``Agentic RAG'' and tool-augmented models \cite{comanici2025gemini, bhatia2026ragagenticragfaithful}, where frameworks like ReAct \cite{yao2023react} enable models to interleave reasoning traces with external API calls to iteratively refine answers.
 This paradigm shift is particularly critical for domain-specific applications.
-Recent work demonstrates that decomposing complex queries, such as mathematical reasoning \cite{shao2024deepseekmathpushinglimitsmathematical} or legal judgment \cite{bahaj2025mizanqa}, into modular subtasks handled by specialised agents significantly outperforms monolithic generation. \textit{Our proposed architecture} adopts this methodology to handle the distinct computational logic required for jurisprudential calculations versus textual retrieval, aligning with recent findings that agentic workflows yield the largest gains in faithfulness for complex Islamic QA \cite{bhatia2026ragagenticragfaithful}.
+Recent work demonstrates that decomposing complex queries, such as mathematical reasoning \cite{shao2024deepseekmathpushinglimitsmathematical} or legal judgment \cite{bahaj2025mizanqa}, into modular subtasks handled by specialised agents significantly outperforms monolithic generation.